 Photo by Martin Christensen, Wikimedia Creative Commons.
 No edits made.

-Hangikjot, literally meaning "hung-meat," is named after the old tradition of smoking the meat by hanging it from a smoking shed’s rafters.
+Hangikjot translates to "hung meat" and is named after the old tradition of hanging meat from a smoking shed’s rafters.
 There are two main smoking methods in Iceland, "birkireykt" and "tadreykt."

 Islensk Kjotsupa - Icelandic Meat Soup

 "Kjotsupa" is made of tougher bits of lamb, hearty vegetables, and various Icelandic herbs.
-Great on a cold winter’s day and a quick lunch option in cafes and restaurants.
+Great on a cold winter’s day and a quick lunch option in cafes and restaurants, it's a tasty example of what to eat in Iceland if you want a taste of its rustic, home-cooked traditions.

 Pylsa - Hot Dog